Kendall Jenner Is At Ben Simmons Side As He Celebrates His Birthday

 “Kendall’s sisters think that she has finally fallen in love, because they have never seen her like this.
 It is very much unlike her to be so into a guy that she puts him before modeling and everything else,” an insider told Radar Online.

 Insiders went on to add that it is very unusual for Kendall Jenner to put a man in front of her modeling career.
 However, Kendall seems to be doing just that, at least for the summer.
 Jenner and Simmons are said to be living together in L.A. in a rental home.
-Meanwhile, the NBA star, who was recently named Rookie Of The Year, will soon return to Philadelphia,where he plays for the 76ers.
+Meanwhile, the NBA star, who was recently named Rookie Of The Year, will soon return to Philadelphia, where he plays for the 76ers.

-Simmons will join his teammates, including Joel Embid, as they try to make a run deep into the playoffs, especially since LeBron James has announced that he’s leaving the Eastern Conference team, the Cleveland Cavaliers, and heading to the L.A.
+Simmons will join his teammates, including Joel Embiid, as they try to make a run deep into the playoffs, especially since LeBron James has left the Cleveland Cavaliers, and headed to the L.A.
 Lakers.
 This means that there will be one less big dog in the east for Philadelphia to contend with.
 Perhaps, Kendall Jenner will be seen at some of his games.